Edition Three Editorial27 April 2018

 We hope that you find Farrago critical, thought-provoking and subversive.
 If there’s a topic that we haven’t covered which you think we should, pitch it to us!
 Or, send us a tip-off if it’s something potentially newsworthy.
 We love our blessed educational institution, the University of Melbourne, but we’ve been gladly pointing out its wrongdoings for 93 years.

-If you haven’t had a chance to check out the Triennial exhibition at NGV yet, Mega Safira has you covered with a spectacular photo essay (34).
-And if you’ve ever wanted to look inside your parents’ drawers but haven’t had the guts—Jean Baulch has done it for you (56).
+If you haven’t had a chance to check out the Triennial exhibition at NGV yet, Mega Safira has you covered with a spectacular photo essay (page 34).
+And if you’ve ever wanted to look inside your parents’ drawers but haven’t had the guts—Jean Baulch has done it for you (page 56).

 Thanks for picking up this small child of ours.
 We hope you love it, but if not—you know what to do.